jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 A design system is a collection of visual style decisions.
 For example, colour palette, typography, spacing, etc and design tokens are a way we can translate these into code.
 Whilst they are similar to variables ([they are much more powerful](https://piccalil.li/tutorial/what-are-design-tokens/)), design tokens allow us to use these values cross-platform, so not only on the web but also android, iOS even keynote, etc.

 ## Separating the purpose of tokens
-The first was how to structure/categorise your tokens.
-Splitting them out to both feed into each other, but also serve slightly different purposes, allowing more manageable and scaleable updating of your system in the future.
+How to organise and categorise your tokens.
+Splitting them out to both feed into each other, but also serve slightly different purposes.
+Allowing more manageable and scaleable updating of your system in the future.

-### Global tokens
+1. ### Global tokens
-High level, core setting.
+High level, core settings.
 Colours, fonts, spacing, etc. Changing these will result in changing something everywhere.

 ```css
 /* Global tokens */